I’m the urban spaceman, baby; I’ve got speed.

-This uncertainty is endemic to math research; often we don’t know whether our efforts will result in a proof or a counterexample, and it’s often a back-and-forth process.
+This uncertainty is endemic to math research; often we don’t know whether our efforts will result in a proof or a counterexample, and it’s often a back-and-forth process, with us first betting one way, then betting the other.
 Douglas Adams, in Life, the Universe, and Everything, wrote that the way to fly is to throw yourself at the ground and miss.
 In an almost, but not quite, entirely similar fashion, the way to find a proof is to throw yourself into constructing a counterexample and fail, and the way to find a counterexample is to throw yourself into constructing a proof and fail.

 There are horror stories in math about people who didn’t throw themselves hard enough and got thrown by others, typically during a thesis defense.
 The apocryphal example I heard when I was in graduate school was about some hapless Ph.D. candidate who wrote a dissertation about Hölder-continuous functions with exponent α > 1.
 He proved all sorts of regularity properties satisfied by these functions (“They’re infinitely differentiable!”
 “Their power series have infinite radius of convergence!”), only to find out during his thesis defense that all such functions are, in fact, constant.
 That’s not quite the same as finding out that the mathematical objects you’ve been studying don’t exist, but it’s almost as bad.